hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    fewer signature creations when new delegations are inserted into a zone.
-This is typically only necessary for extremely large registration points providing zone updates faster than real-time signing allows.
-Smaller zones, or large but relatively static zones, are encouraged to use a Flags value of 0 (zero) and take advantage of DNSSEC's proof-of-non-existence support.
+This is typically only necessary for extremely large registration points providing zone updates faster than real-time signing allows or when using memory-constrained hardware.
+Smaller zones, or large but relatively static zones, are encouraged to use a Flags value of 0 (zero) and take advantage of DNSSEC's proof-of-non- existence support.

-Hardaker & Dukhovni       Expires 14 March 2022                 [Page 3]
+Hardaker & Dukhovni        Expires 19 May 2022                  [Page 3]

-Internet-Draft                    title                   September 2021
+Internet-Draft                    title                    November 2021

 2.3.
 Iterations